 Back in 2012, a revolutionary football product had started sweeping across professional football players and in a sport dominated by Nike and Adidas, it was to everyone's surprise that the product came from an outsider.
-This was the Trusox football socks, the pioneer of what is now known as grip socks.
-Trusox is not your ordinary football socks as it features elements that significantly reduce slippage both inside the sock and inside the boot, enhancing responsiveness, speed, and agility in the process.
+This was the Trusox football socks, the pioneer of what are now known as grip socks.
+Trusox are not your ordinary football socks as they feature elements that significantly reduce slippage both inside the sock and inside the boot, enhancing responsiveness, speed, and agility in the process.
 It is no wonder why the likes of Gareth Bale, Luis Suarez, and a host of other players from every major European league have included Trusox as part of their footwear.

 The highlight of Trusox is the multiple grip pads called INEX that populate the interior and exterior sides of the base of the socks.
 This patented INEX formulation is what makes the unparalleled grip possible.
 INEX is supported by Trusox's Wet Grip Technology wherein the pads are activated by sweat as Trusox starts to acclimatise with your foot.
 Coupled with a moisture-wicking fabric, Trusox uses sweat to your advantage to enhance your overall game.

 Trusox comes in thin and cushioned variations, with ankle, mid-calf, and full length cuts to also choose from.
 Trusox has now been made available in multiple colours to possible match the official kit colours of your team.

 5 Things You'll Want to Know About Trusox: